 Peppers that have soft spots, wrinkles, or other imperfections can indicate the pepper is old and starting to decompose, was mishandled during transport, or is infected with some kind of mold or other disease (especially if mold or other black spots are visible).

-Choosing peppers based on the number of 'bumps' in the hopes of choosing male or female peppers is a myth and not actually a thing, as some social media posts may have you believe.
+Now, despite what some social media posts may have you believe, choosing peppers based on the number of 'bumps' in the hopes of choosing male or female peppers is a myth and not actually a thing.

-There is no such thing as a male or female peppers, and characteristics such as sweetness, number of bumps on the bottom, etc. are due to the variety and growing conditions of the individual pepper plant.
+There is no such thing as male or female peppers, and characteristics such as sweetness or the number of bumps on the bottom are due to the variety and growing conditions of the individual pepper plant.

 How To Cut Bell Peppers 4 Different Ways

 Well then, let's get to the real purpose of this article, shall we!?
 There are generally four different ways you can cut bell peppers.
-Which kind you choose will depend on what you plan on doing with the pepper in the end as well as personal preferance.
+Which kind you choose will depend on what you plan on doing with the pepper, as well as personal preference.

 Are you julienning the pepper for a fancy stir-fry?
 Slicing rings for a salad?
 Stuffing the pepper with other ingredients?
 Or maybe just dicing the pepper as part of a more complex recipe?